-In February 2016, the FASB issued Accounting Standards Update 2016-02, Leases (Topic 842).
+During 2022 the Fund adopted Accounting Standards Update 2016-02, Leases (Topic 842).
 This Standard provides guidance for increasing transparency and comparability among entities by recording lease assets and liabilities on the statement of financial position and disclosing certain key information about leasing arrangements.
-The provisions of this Standard are effective for reporting periods beginning after December 15, 2021.
-Management has not yet determined the impact this Standard has on the financial statements.

-In October 2020, the FASB issued Accounting Standards Update 2020-10, Codifications Improvements.
+During 2022 the Fund adopted Accounting Standards Update 2020-10, Codifications Improvements.
 This update provides changes to the clarity of the original Codification or corrects unintended applications of guidance that are not expected to have a significant effect on current accounting practice.
-The provisions of this update are effective for reporting periods beginning after December 15, 2021.
-Management has not yet determined the impact this update has on the financial statements.